incihuseynli/Dad-Jokes-Generator/README.md

-# Dad-Jokes-Generetor
+# Dad-Jokes-Generator
- This is a simple JS API - Jokes Generetor challenge from 50projects50days.comhttps://50projects50days.com/#projects
+ This is a simple JS API - Jokes Generator challenge from 50projects50days.comhttps://50projects50days.com/#projects